alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-07.md

 The SM2 signature is defined in {{ISO-SM2}}.
 The SM2 signature algorithm is based on elliptic curves.
 The SM2 signature algorithm uses a fixed elliptic curve parameter set defined in {{GBT.32918.5-2016}}.
 This curve has the name curveSM2 and has been assigned the value 41 as shown in {{proposed}}.
-Unlike other elliptic curve based public key algorithms like ECDSA, SM2 MUST NOT select other elliptic curves.
+That is to say, SM2 MUST select the specific elliptic curve.
+But it is acceptable to write test cases that use other elliptic curve parameter sets for SM2, take Annex F.14 of {{ISO-SM2}}
-But it is acceptable to write test cases that use other elliptic curve parameter sets for SM2, take Annex F.14 of {{ISO-SM2}} as a reference.
+as a reference.

 Implementations of the signature scheme and key exchange mechanism defined in this document MUST conform to what {{GBT.32918.5-2016}} requires, that is to say, the only valid elliptic curve